PoH98/Zeraniumu-Framework/README.md

     ```

 2. The script should be in C# format.
 About the function list please preview [Wiki](#wiki)
-3. After completed the script, go to the `BotFramework.exe` and open command prompt there by pressing `shift + right click`.
-Type `BotFramework <your script path>` and press `Enter`
+3. After completed the script, go to the `Zeraniumu.exe` and open command prompt there by pressing `shift + right click`.
+Type `Zeraniumu <your script path>` and press `Enter`
 4. The script will start execute now!
 ---
 ### Method 2: Compile an exe
 1. Use any C# coding program and create new project
-2. Add reference to `BotFramework.exe`, add new class which implements interface `IScript`.
+2. Add reference to `Zeraniumu.exe`, add new class which implements interface `IScript`.
 For example:
    ```
    class ImplementedScript : IScript
    {